domtriola/space-typer/README.md

 ## Next Steps

-SpaceTyper is not intended to be a widely used app, so I did not implement public races.
 A next step for this app would be to use WebSockets and Rails 5's new [Action Cable](http://edgeguides.rubyonrails.org/action_cable_overview.html) to allow users to race against each other.

 Also, there is one unfortunate side-effect of having all of the game logic handled on the front-end.
 Since scores are submitted from the front-end, a clever user could figure out how to submit their own custom score.
 If this was a production app I could address this by obscuring the score submission format and making the github repo private.